magnussolution/magnusbilling7/wiki/en/modules/callOnLine/callOnLine.rst

 Sip user
 --------

-| SIP Account that requested the call.
+| SIP user that requested the call.